 Which is a shame, because we often overlook baller beauty buys when they come in homely packaging.
 In an informal survey of the R29 office, the overwhelming response to, "Do you buy beauty products based on their packaging?" was, "Hell, yes."
 As one staffer put it, "I'm a sucker and prefer to look at pretty things.
 I want my vanity (and, okay, even bathroom cabinet) to look glamorous because it makes me feel like I'm living a more successful, impressive, grown-up existence."
 Another employee admitted to decanting products into prettier bottles if he thinks they look too tacky to display.

-In an effort to help you get over your package prejudice, I've rounded up an exhaustive list of products that are unjustly looked down on because of their cheap, passé, dull, or all-around tacky containers.
+In an effort to help you get over any package prejudice, I've rounded up an exhaustive list of products that are unjustly looked down on because of their cheap, passé, dull, or all-around tacky containers.
 A quick clarification: I mean no disrespect to the brands or the hardworking people behind them.
-This is simply one girl's opinion of which products get a bad rap or are overlooked based on outward appearance.
+This is simply one girl's opinion of which products get an unfair bad rap or are overlooked based on outward appearance.
 Basically, no shade intended.